StrataEdition/Ettrick-Sites-EPK.github.io/index.md

 ---

-"*In the empty of a semi-compressed hard drive*"

 **ScanDisk** is the debut release of London-based artist **Partial Defrag**.
 Whispered voices, car engines, and ethereal club anthems are cut up, compressed, and congealed into a fluid, late-night motif for a spectral, industrial London.
 Partial Defrag’s free-form compositions are the leftovers of a hard drive compression: space-optimized memories tainted with artifacts.

 This is an audio-visual release accompanied by a limited run of 50 CDs and three videos.